McIntyre-R/ShivaNotes/Shiva.md

 * Wyrms Lament
     > This functions mostly the same as the first, but instead of Hallowed Wings this will be accompanied by Akh Morn into Morn Afah.  <br>
     > This time Reds will move after Akh Morn, and Blues will move after Morn Afah. <br>
+    > The Tanks will always get Red, and the Healers always blue
+    > The Timers will also be paired in sets of two.
+    > Tanks always are first Red, and Healers First Blue
     > Repeat this until all debuffs are resolved.

 * Mirror, Mirror (enrage)
     > Double Hallowed Wings, with 8 mirrors.

 </details>